mazurowski-lab/osteoarthritis-classification/README.md

 --txt-path "txt_folder/result.txt" \
 ```
 ### version 2: the GUI version
-step1： go to the exe folder, for example: /image_final_gui
+step 1： go to the exe folder, for example: /image_final_gui
-step2: type in the command line:
+step 2: type in the command line:
 ```
 ./image_final_gui
 ```

-step3: it will generate a window with two button on the top (The display is shown below), then click "import" to import the dicom image.
+step 3: it will generate a window with two button on the top (The GUI is shown below), then click "import" to import the dicom image.

-step4: wait for about 30 seconds, the result will show on window.
+step 4: wait for about 30 seconds, the results will show on window.

-step5: click "save" button to choose the path to save the png and txt result.
+step 5: click "save" button to choose the path to save the png and txt result.

 ![9809967](https://user-images.githubusercontent.com/39239103/153900897-ad8e4ec2-f794-4674-a512-50436b383fc4.png)